adamsmd/digit-groups/README.md

 To use this package, customize `digit-groups-mode-hooks` to be a list of mode hooks for the modes in which you want highlighting and make sure `font-lock-mode` is enabled for those modes.
-For example, the following customization will enable highlighting for all modes.
+For example, to enable highlighting for all modes, either customize `digit-groups-mode-hooks` to be `'(text-mode-hook prog-mode-hook special-mode-hook)` or add the following clause to the `custom-set-variables` in your `.emacs`.

     (custom-set-variables
+      ...
       '(digit-groups-mode-hooks
-        (quote (text-mode-hook prog-mode-hook special-mode-hook))))
+        (quote (text-mode-hook prog-mode-hook special-mode-hook)))
+      ...)

 If you want highlighting for just the current buffer, first, make sure `font-lock-mode` is enabled for the current buffer, then call the